chelsea-12/chelseaexamples/h4-encryption.md

 ![Decrypted Message](https://github.com/chelsea-12/chelseaexamples/blob/main/Screenshot%202024-02-08%20151620.png)

-You can see here Tero's email address rather
+You can see here Tero's email address rather than the other e-mail address in the previous screenshots.